 Author1 (Last Name, First Name M.I.).
 Year of publication.
 "Title of chapter."
 Pp. page numbers in Name of Publication, edited by, (including surname, last name not inverted).
 Publisher's city and state: Publisher's name.

-Articles and books obtained through the internet follow the same pattern as those previously mentioned, with the exception that the page numbers are omitted and the URL and date of access are included.
+Articles and books obtained from websites follow the same pattern as those previously mentioned, with the exception that the page numbers are omitted and the URL and date of access are included.

 An in-text or parenthetical citation refers to the practice of giving credit to an author by citing their words and ideas in your paper.
 Citations in-text include the last name of the author(s) and year of publication.